Part 4 of the Surviving Bipolar series.

 Making a New Life

-He was just as damaged as I was, both of us untreated.
-In some cruel irony, we both insisted on inflicting even more harm on the other.
+Looking back, I can’t fault him entirely.
+He was just as damaged as I was, and both of us were untreated.

-In time, I almost started to believe my own lie.
+In time, I began to believe my own lies.

 Friends Tried to Help

-Before I left Wisconsin, some of my friends did try to help.
-Only a couple knew anything about the memories, but more than a few noticed that something was wrong.
+Before I left Wisconsin, a few friends wanted to help.
+Only a couple knew about the resurfacing memories, but several noticed that something was wrong.

 One of my closest friends asked me to meet her at McDonald’s one night.

 “I’m worried about you,” she told me.
-We were both twenty, and although we were like brother and sister, we weren’t mature enough yet to have a serious adult conversation.
+We were both 20, and although we were like brother and sister, we weren’t mature enough to have a serious adult conversation.

 “Don’t be,” I told her.
-I remember my smile was so big it almost hurt to keep it on my face.
+I remember my smile was so big it almost hurt to keep it up.
 I was determined to show no weakness.

 We talked on for some time about trivial things before she tried again.

-Crazy eyes are more than just your eyes being open too far.
-There’s something else stirring in them dancing in the background that makes it clear to the viewer that all is not right in the world.
+Bipolar eyes are more than just having your eyes opened too far.
+There’s something else stirring in them, dancing in the background.
+The mysterious glimmer tells the viewer that all is not right in your world.